A-b-i-r-a-m-i-G-S/A-b-i-r-a-m-i-G-S/README.md

 - 👋 Hi, I’m @A-b-i-r-a-m-i-G-S
-- 👀 I’m interested in learning new stuff and facing new challenges
+- 👀 I’m interested in learning new stuff
 - 🌱 I’m currently learning c++ and javascript!!

 <!---